Teyateyaneng: Points of interest

 Teyateyaneng as a district capital has multiple schools, a district referral hospital and several recreational and tourism facilities such as hotels, lodges and cafes.
 The town is also surrounded by several rock caves with cave paintings of the Khoi San tribes that once occupied the place centuries ago before the Basotho people migrated south to settle in the Mohokare River valley, before ultimately becoming an organized state with inhabitants going further to occupy the mountainous terrain to the east and the south of what is the present day Lesotho.

 The Kome Cave Dwellings were built and protected by Chief Teleka of The Basia (cat) Clan in the early 19th century.
-The town's friendly close-knit community is always willing to accompany tourists on many hiking trails at request.
-The town is much closer to the country's eastern highlands compared to many of its lowlands neighbours and offers interesting mountain side settlements and cattle posts hiking trails in the east.
+The town's community can accompany tourists on many hiking trails at request.
+The town is closer to the country's eastern highlands compared to many of its lowlands neighbours and offers mountain side settlements and cattle posts hiking trails in the east.